John-R-Wallace-NOAA/TMB_on_Windows_Subsystem_for_Linux/README.md

      # CRAN instructions for installing R in Ubuntu: https://cran.r-project.org/
-     # Select 'Ubuntu' on the line < Download R for Linux (Debian, Fedora/Redhat, Ubuntu) >
+     # On the CRAN website select 'Ubuntu' on the line: < Download R for Linux (Debian, Fedora/Redhat, Ubuntu) >
      # < install build-essential> is not in the CRAN instuctions but was needed by me and others on the internet.
      apt update -qq
      apt -y install build-essential